steve-fryatt/today/README.md

 Creating release and package archives can be done from a Linux system, using the [SFTools build environment](https://github.com/steve-fryatt).
 It will be necessary to have suitable Linux system with a working installation of the [GCCSDK](http://www.riscos.info/index.php/GCCSDK) to be able to make use of this.

-From the top-level folder of the project, run the `release.sh` to create a distribution archive (no source) and RiscPkg package in the folder within which the project folder is located.
+From the top-level folder of the project, run the `release.sh` script to create a distribution archive (with no source) and RiscPkg package in the folder within which the project folder is located.
 By default the output of `git describe` is used to version the build, but a specific version can be applied by supplying the `--version` parameter -- for example

 	./release.sh --version=1.23